will62794/will62794.github.io/_posts/2024-10-15-inductive-proof-graphs.markdown

 ### Variable Slices

 Note that an additional feature afforded by the compositional structure of these inductive proof graphs is the notion of *variable slices*.
-That is, at each individual node of the proof graph, we are able to statically determine a subset of state variables that are relevant for support lemmas needed to discharge that node.
+That is, at each individual node of the proof graph, we can statically determine a subset of state variables that are relevant for support lemmas needed to discharge that node.
 This variable slice is determined based on a static analysis of the lemma and action node pair.
 In the graph above, action nodes are annotated with their variable slices below.

 For example, for the *RMRcvAbortMsg* action of the $$Safety$$ lemma node, the variable slice is $$\{msgsAbort, rmState\}$$, meaning that any support lemmas required to discharge this node need only refer to those state variables.
 This can be seen in its single support lemma, $$Inv11$$, for example, which refers to exactly those state variables.